dgdekoning/myFAIR-iKnowIT/README.md

 1. Download the Virtual Machine [here](https://bioinf-galaxian.erasmusmc.nl/owncloud/index.php/s/Qr5Nu6CBotyvG1Z). **(The size of the Virtual Machine will be large due to the annotation files needed for Gemini, please make sure you have enough free space to run the Virtual Machine)**
 2. Add the Virtual Machine and start the Virtual Machine (Password is "fair@emc")
+3. Download or clone myFAIR to your home directory.
+The latest version can be found [here](https://github.com/ErasmusMC-Bioinformatics/myFAIR).
+4. Overwrite the old myFAIR version with the new version.
-3. Open the terminal and start the Fuseki Server by typing: **.local/apache-jena-fuseki-2.4.1/fuseki start**
+4. Open the terminal and start the Fuseki Server by typing: **.local/apache-jena-fuseki-2.4.1/fuseki start**
-4. Test if 127.0.0.1:8080 shows the myFAIR login page and that 127.0.0.1:8000 shows the Galaxy page.
+5. Test if 127.0.0.1:8080 shows the myFAIR login page and that 127.0.0.1:8000 shows the Galaxy page.
 To see if the fuseki server is running, go to 127.0.0.1:3030 and see if there is a green circle next to "Server status:".
-5. Download the Gemini annotation files [here](https://bioinf-galaxian.erasmusmc.nl/owncloud/index.php/s/JuH6c97y5lAVSf2) and place the folder "gemini_annotation" in the home folder.
+6. Download the Gemini annotation files [here](https://bioinf-galaxian.erasmusmc.nl/owncloud/index.php/s/JuH6c97y5lAVSf2) and place the folder "gemini_annotation" in the home folder.
 After these steps you can run the myFAIR analysis.

 # <a name="run-the-myfair-analysis"></a> Run the myFAIR analysis